- NAME: Steve Prefontaine

 Answer questions and see how you rank against other players.Play Now

-Runner.
-Born Steve Roland Prefontaine on January 25, 1951 in Coos Bay, Oregon.
-Widely considered one of the greatest American runners of all time, Steve Prefontaine once held the U.S. record in every long-distance event from the 2,000 meters to the 10,000 meters.
+Runner Steve Roland Prefontaine was born on January 25, 1951, in Coos Bay, Oregon.
+Widely considered one of the greatest American runners of all time, Prefontaine once held the U.S. record in every long-distance event from the 2,000 meters to the 10,000 meters.
 He attended Marshfield High School, where he set a national high school record in the two-mile race and broke 19 national high school records in track.

-Steve Prefontaine attended the University of Oregon where he trained under legendary coach Bill Bowerman.
+Prefontaine attended the University of Oregon where he trained under legendary coach Bill Bowerman.
 Pre, as he was called by his fans, won three Division I NCAA Cross Country championships and four straight three-mile titles.
-It was while at U of O that Steve Prefontaine earned a reputation for his aggressive front-running racing style, going out hard and not relinquishing the lead.
+It was while at the University of Oregon that Prefontaine earned a reputation for his aggressive front-running racing style, going out hard and not relinquishing the lead.
 He soon became a legend not only in his native Oregon, but nationwide, appearing on the cover of Sports Illustrated at age 19.